fcrepo4-archive/fcrepo4-packer-aws-grinder/README.md

 ## Introduction

-This project uses Packer.io to build and start up Grinder in the AWS cloud.
+This project uses Packer.io and a couple of Bash scripts to build and start up Grinder in the AWS cloud.
 The [build.sh](https://github.com/ksclarke/packer-aws-grinder/blob/master/build.sh) script creates AMIs for the Grinder console and agents.
 The included, but optional, [start.sh](https://github.com/ksclarke/packer-aws-grinder/blob/master/start.sh) script starts the Grinder cloud and prepares it to receive your tests.
 Likewise, the [stop.sh](https://github.com/ksclarke/packer-aws-grinder/blob/master/stop.sh) script brings down your AWS Grinder cloud.

 _Make sure to read the warnings about the start and stop scripts in the Deployment section below._